hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 <td>\( \mu (r) \)</td>
 <td>Rank weighting function ("how important are the document at rank \(r\)"), part of \( \Delta \).</td>
 </tr>
 </table>

+Please be aware that the notation used in this section are slightly different from the notation used in the original publications.
+This is because different authors prefer different notations styles and the bias models are slightly different from each other.
+This set of notations is my attempt to unify and simplify the notations used in different papers while preserving as much of the semantics as possible, at the cost of losing some of the flexibility and granularity of the original notations.

 <a name="click-biases"></a>
 ### 4.1.
 Click Signal Biases